mikedlowis-archive/dlang/README.md

 Installation
 ----------------------------------------------

 There are no installation instructions at the moment.
-This is a work in progress.
+The binary is self contained and can be placed anywhere you want it.

 Project Files and Directories
 ----------------------------------------------